dtoraelek/musikcube/README.md

 be sure to also read through a [the user guide](https://github.com/clangen/musikcube/wiki/user-guide), which describes app's navigation paradigm and lists all the default keyboard shortcuts.

 Building from source on Linux is a breeze!
 Just run this snippet of code, or use the install-linux.sh script included.
+Just don't foget to chmod +x the file as root!

     cd musikcube